-To the Trustees Pension Plan and Trust for the Priests of the Archdiocese of Seattle Seattle, Washington
+To the Most Reverend Paul D. Etienne Roman Catholic Archbishop of Seattle and Trustees Pension Plan and Trust for the Priests of the Archdiocese of Seattle Seattle, Washington

-We have audited the accompanying financial statements of the Pension Plan and Trust for the Priests of the Archdiocese of Seattle ("the Plan"), which comprise the statements of net assets available for benefits and of accumulated plan benefits as of June 30, 2019 and 2018, and the related statements of changes in net assets available for benefits and of changes in accumulated plan benefits for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of the Pension Plan and Trust for the Priests of the Archdiocese of Seattle (the Plan), which comprise the statements of net assets available for benefits and of accumulated plan benefits as of June 30, 2020, and the related statements of changes in net assets available for benefits and of changes in accumulated plan benefits for the year then ended, and the related notes to the financial statements.